hobbyquaker/awesome-mqtt/README.md

 - [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - Enable highly secure and reliable communication between your IoT application and the devices it manages.
 Azure IoT Hub provides a cloud-hosted solution backend to connect virtually any device.
 Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.
 - [CloudMQTT](https://www.cloudmqtt.com/) - Hosted message broker for the Internet of Things.
 Perfectly configured and optimized message queues for IoT, ready in seconds.
 - [EMQ X MQTT Cloud](https://cloud.emqx.io/) - A secure, reliable MQTT cloud service with best pratices from EMQ team.
-- [flespi](https://flespi.com/mqtt-broker) - Free cloud MQTT broker with private namespaces, MQTT 5.0 support and gorgeous limits.
+- [flespi](https://flespi.com/mqtt-broker) - Free and secure cloud MQTT broker with private namespaces, MQTT 3.1.1 and MQTT 5.0 support and gorgeous limits.
 - [Google Cloud IoT](https://cloud.google.com/solutions/iot/) - Google Cloud IoT is a complete set of tools to connect, process, store, and analyze data both at the edge and in the cloud.
 The platform consists of scalable, fully-managed cloud services; an integrated software stack for edge/on-premises computing with machine learning capabilities for all your IoT needs.
 - [IBM WATSON](https://www.ibm.com/watson) - With Watson, you can bring AI tools and apps to your data wherever it resides – whether it's on IBM Cloud, AWS, Azure, Google, or your own private cloud platform.